Unless you’ve been hiding under a rock for the past few years, you’ll know that the end of Avengers: Infinity War was a rather bleak affair.

 Still, certain at-risk species could be pushed to extinction, and in some parts of the world, there could be a fair deal of ecological chaos.

 The snapture didn’t just wipe out 50 per cent of life, chosen at random, but, as confirmed by Kevin Feige, the president of Marvel Studios, it turned exactly half of the population of each individual species to dust.

 It wasn’t just half of all humans that disappeared, but half of all giraffes, of all sunflowers, of all Salmonella enterica bacteria, and so on.
 (The jury is out on viruses, but if half of those disappeared too then we can finally classify them as “life” and be done with it.)

-The entire point of this mass murder was to free the remaining populations of sentient life from the burden of not having enough resources to go around, something that led to a societal collapse on Thanos’ homeworld.
+The entire point of this mass murder was to free the remaining populations of sentient life from the societal collapse on Thanos’ homeworld.

 This, as it happens, is “a terrible idea on many levels,” Ken Lacovara, a palaeontologist at Rowan University who has studied a different mass dying, the catastrophic event 66 million years ago that wiped out the dinosaurs, told Earther.

 On the most basic level, it’s a bad idea because it won’t stick.